-What Happens If Your Stock Goes Bankrupt
+What Happens If Your Stock Goes Bankrupt?

-If You’ve Borrowed Against Your Stock
+What If You’ve Borrowed Against Your Stock?

 What would likely happen is when your shares fell to $50,000, your broker would call you and demand you deposit more money in your account (this is known as a “margin call”).
-If you didn’t comply, they would sell your stock to repay the debt in order to protect their brokerage firm.
+If you didn’t comply, they would sell your stock to repay the debt to protect their brokerage firm.

-If your brokerage account has no margin debt then no, you won’t owe if the company goes bankrupt in virtually all cases.
-That’s because most stocks today are known as “fully paid and non-assessable”.
+If your brokerage account has no margin debt, then no, you won’t owe if the company goes bankrupt in virtually all cases.
+That’s because most stocks today are known as “fully paid and non-assessable.”
 If you have stock certificates, you’ll see that written somewhere on the shares.

-“Why on earth,” you may ask, “would a company ever issue assessable shares?”
-It was a way for management to raise funds for expansion back in the 19th century, especially for railroad stocks.
-If more money was needed, the Board of Directors simply sent out a legal notice telling shareholders they had to send in $10, for instance, for every share they owned.
+There are a few companies that have assessable shares, although these are rare.
+With assessable shares, the company could come back to shareholders and ask them to send in money.
+Assessable shares were a way for management to raise funds for expansion in the 19th century, especially for railroad stocks.
+If more money was needed, the Board of Directors sent out a legal notice telling shareholders they had to send in $10, for instance, for every share they owned.

 The Worthless Securities Processing Request